The medical definition of “spotting”

 Ovulation = the phase of the menstrual cycle during which your ovary releases an egg.
 However, the ovulation process begins earlier than the actual egg release.
 Typically lasting between 16 to 32 hours in total, ovulation technically begins when the body experiences a spike in luteinizing hormone (LH).
 6

 Spotting during the ovulatory phase of your menstrual cycle is uncommon but not unheard of, and it may be connected to higher estrogen levels experienced during this phase.
 In one study, nearly 5% of participants reported an instance of spotting—lasting on average between one and two days—around or during ovulation.
 7 Translation?
-It’s not the most typical cause for spotting, but if it does happen to you, know that it’s probably harmless.
+It’s not the most typical cause for spotting, but in most cases, it’s probably harmless.

 Pregnancy tends to be a wonderful and also super-stressful time.
-And spotting during pregnancy can turn those stress levels up to 100, especially if the cause is unknown.
+And spotting or light bleeding during pregnancy can turn those stress levels up to 100, especially if the cause is unknown.

 Rest assured: While it can be unsettling to notice those drops of blood, ~20% of people who experience spotting while pregnant go on to have a healthy pregnancy and baby.
 8 There are several situations during pregnancy where spotting is commonly seen.

-One of these instances—implantation bleeding—occurs in the first trimester, when the fertilized egg implants in the uterus.
-4 This type of spotting can occur before you even know you’re pregnant and may last up to a few days.
-If you’re experiencing unscheduled bleeding and are unsure if you may be pregnant, take a pregnancy test or consider speaking to your primary care physician or OB/GYN.
+One of these instances—implantation bleeding—occurs in the first trimester, when the fertilized egg implants in the lining of the uterus.
+4 This type of spotting can occur in early pregnancy, before you even know you’re pregnant, and may last up to a few days.
+If you’re experiencing unscheduled bleeding and are unsure if you may be pregnant, take a pregnancy test or consider speaking to your primary care physician or OB/GYN as it may be one of the very first symptoms of pregnancy.

 Other pregnancy-related spotting can occur due to cervical polyp, which is a relatively harmless growth on the cervix.
-While you could technically develop a cervical polyp at any time, polyps are more likely to grow (and thus bleed) during pregnancy.
+Polyps are more likely to grow (and thus bleed) during pregnancy.
 9

 3. Breakthrough bleeding (birth control spotting)